Autinfit/PingPong/README.md

 - **_In this tutorial we are going to create a simple Ping-pong game using the C# programming language._**
 - **_We will build this wonderful project using the Windows Forms application in Visual Studio._**
+- This game is super easy to make, we are using 3 image frames in the project, one for the player, other for the computer and finally, at the ball.

 ### Cómo crear un juego de Ping-Pong sencillo en Windows Forms y Visual Studio: